rspeer/scholar.hasfailed.us/index.md

 - Instead of Google Scholar, use alternatives such as [Semantic Scholar][], and recommend that others do as well.
 - Share this petition so that it gets more attention and acquires more signatures from authors.
-- If you are a trans or non-binary author, please sign this petition by [opening a GitHub pull request][pull-request] to add your name, or by e-mailing Robyn Speer (**rspeer @ arborelia.net**) with the subject "Google Scholar petition" and the information you would like added.
+- Sign this petition by [opening a GitHub pull request][pull-request] to add your name, or by e-mailing Robyn Speer (**rspeer @ arborelia.net**) with the subject "Google Scholar petition" and the information you would like added.
+You do not necessarily need to be trans to sign and show your support.

 [pull-request]: https://github.com/rspeer/scholar.hasfailed.us/pulls